 Tenure (Crown Land and Park Use Permit) adjudication and allocation – while we have made some progress in this area with the Adventure Tourism (AT) tenure policy and Parks Act, and the move towards harmonizing the two, there remain some key issues to address.
-Operators are also experiencing issues with respect to inconsistent tenure renewal terms.
+Operators are also experiencing issues concerning inconsistent tenure renewal terms.
 We need a fair, rules-based system for tenuring, but not one which is overly complicated and burdensome.

 Remote Land Sales – We are also interested in government continuing to look at the option of Remote Land Sales.